JoshDumo/BEConOqtant/Superlattice/Specification.md

 ##### _PatternedLoader(qmf).set_superlattice(long, short)_
 #### Usage
 This function sets the superlattice from two independent sinusoidal lattices _long_ and _short_.
 The preparation of independent lattices is provided by the services:
-1. _PatternedLoader(qmf).Lattice(potential, period, phase, delay, edge, hold)_, or
+1. _PatternedLoader(qmf).Lattice(potential, period, phase, delay, rise_time, hold)_, or
 2.
     a. _PatternedLoader(qmf).Lattice().set_potential(potential, period, phase)_, and

-    b. _PatternedLoader(qmf).Lattice().set_loading_seq(delay, edge, hold)_
+    b. _PatternedLoader(qmf).Lattice().set_loading_seq(delay, rise_time, hold)_
 #### Parameters
 ###### _potential_
 The peak potential of the independent lattice.
-During loading, the potential will be  swept from zero, to peak and back again to zero as specified by the loading sequence parameters _delay, edge and hold_.
+During loading, the potential will be  swept from zero to peak, and back again to zero as specified by the loading sequence parameters _delay, rise_time and hold_.

-Ranges from 0 to 20 KHz (determined by max of Oqtant service)
+Ranges from 0 to 20 KHz (determined by max of Oqtant service).

 ##### _period_
 The period of the independent sinusoidal lattice.

-Ranges from 100us to 100ms in 100us resolution(detemined by laser resolution of Oqtant service).
+Ranges from 100us to 10ms in 100us resolution (detemined by laser resolution of Oqtant service).

 ##### _delay_
 Duration from zero before the start of the rising edge of the loading sequence.
 Ranges from 0 to 5.8 ms. It should still be possible to raise and fall an edge right to the max of the loading sequence 6ms.

-##### _edge_
+##### _rise_time_
 The transition time from 0 to peak potential, and from peak back to 0, 100us resolution.
 The edge is symmetric for rising and falling.
-The edge is defined as a "gaussian step."

 ##### _hold_
 The duration to hold the peak potential after rising and before start of falling.
 Ranges from 0 to 5.8ms

-Combination of _delay, edge, and hold_ should be less than or equal to 6ms, the total duration of the loading seqquence.
+Combination of _delay, rise_time, and hold_ should be less than or equal to 6ms, the total duration of the loading seqquence.

 #### Name
 ##### _PatternedLoader(qmf).prepare_matter(name)_